oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

     ![Click Cloud Shell icon](./images/cloud-shell-icon.png)

 2. Cloud Shell will open.
-Open the Cloud Shell menu in the upper left of Cloud Shell.
+Open the Cloud Shell menu in the upper right of Cloud Shell.
 Click **Upload** to begin uploading the private key to the compute instance.

     ![Click Upload from menu](./images/cloud-shell-choose-upload.png)